Dmitrii-I/lpic-1-study-notes/exam-102.md

 ### ifconfig
 - utility to configure a network interface
-- `sudo ifconfig eth0 192.168.42.42` to assign an ip address to eth0 interface
+- `ifconfig eth0 192.168.42.42` to assign an ip address to eth0 interface
 - `ifconfig eth0 netmask 255.255.0.0` to assign a netmask to eth0 interface
     - for ip addresses outside the network you will need to specify a gateway
 - `ifconfig -a` shows all interfaces including disabled ones